Everyone has questions before they go on holiday. Have a look below to see if you can find the answer to yours! If not give us a call on 01684 540333.

 Breakfast and children’s two course supper (served around 5.30 pm) is included in the price of your holiday.
 A supervised lunch is included in our childcare options.
 Children’s food is freshly prepared and has been designed to encourage even the fussiest of eaters.
 We offer a children’s menu suitable for children from 2 years to 13 years, a toddler menu, and homemade purées for the very littlest of our guests.
 We do not supply tinned or food in jars.
 We cannot supply formula milk so please ensure you bring your own as you can’t always get the same brands in the Alps.

-If your child has any special dietary requirements or allergies, please let us know in advance of your holiday and we’ll be happy to tailor a menu to your needs.
-We do not charge for special dietary requests.
+If your child has any special dietary requirements or allergies, please let us know in advance of your holiday and we’ll be happy to discuss their needs.
+We do not charge for such requests.

 Can my child eat with me in the evenings?

 From our experience children up to about 14 years old need to eat before the adult dinner at 8pm.
-From 13 years if they have paid the adult price they can have the adult meals.
+From 14 years if they have paid the adult price they can have the adult meals.
 Children are welcome to stay up and use the lounge whilst adults are eating if they aren’t ready for bed at 8pm.
+Do remember that evening times are deemed a time for adults to relax and unwind.

 Do you serve wine with dinner?

-We offer a choice of 3 red and 3 white wines along with Prosecco on some evenings.
-You are welcome to have wine before and after dinner, we don’t ‘hide’ it away after coffee is served.
-You may also bring your own spirits and there will be mixers in the honesty bar.
+We offer a choice of 4 red , 4 white wines, and 1 rose.
+You are welcome to help yourself to wine before, during and after dinner – we don’t ‘hide’ it away after coffee is served.
+You may also bring your own spirits and mixers are available in the honesty bar.

-Your cook’s day off is either Tuesday or Wednesday.
-On the cook’s/host’s day off breakfast is still provided and will consist of fresh croissants in addition to cereals, toast and juices Your afternoon tea will be ready for you when you come back in the afternoon.
-We will collect pizzas for the children (pre-ordered!) at your expense.
-We will clear up after breakfast, tea and children’s pizzas.
+Your Cook’s day off is Wednesday.
+On the Cook’s day off, breakfast is still provided and will consist of fresh croissants, in addition to cereals, toast and juices.
+Your afternoon tea will be ready for you when you come back in the afternoon.

 Are soft drinks and beer available?

-Your chalet team run an honesty bar, which is stocked with beer, soft drinks and snacks.
-At the end of the week, they will let you know what you owe.
+Your chalet team run an honesty bar, which is stocked with beer, soft drinks, mixers, and snacks.
+At the end of the week, they will let you know what you owe, and payment in CASH is required before you leave!
+There is no facility to take payment by card in resort.

 Are there tea/coffee-making facilities?